-Away from the mat: Rishikesh’s most iconic landmark, Shri Trayanbakshwar Temple, is a grand, tiered monument, bedecked in Hindu shrines, that’s well worth a visit, and for a more adrenaline-pumping experience, there’s ample opportunity to try river-rafting in the Ganges, trek to waterfalls, or even go bungee jumping.
+Away from the mat: Rishikesh’s most iconic landmark, Shri Trayanbakshwar Temple, is a grand, tiered monument, bedecked in Hindu shrines, that’s well worth a visit, and for a more adrenaline-pumping experience, there’s ample opportunity to try river-rafting in the Ganges, trek to waterfalls or even go bungee jumping.
 If their spiritual presence isn’t quite tangible enough, the swinging Cafe Delmar is the perfect place to pay homage to the Beatles (and serves up a mean smoothie too).

-Still proudly sporting its badge of honour as one of the world’s most established party destinations, Ibiza is perhaps an unexpected addition to this list.
+Still proudly sporting its badge of honor as one of the world’s most established party destinations, Ibiza is perhaps an unexpected addition to this list.
 But, bedazzled with secret coves and sheltered beaches, and dusted with fragrant pine forests, this Balearic island is as much about natural serenity as hazy hedonism.

 A swathe of new wellness retreats channeling Ibiza’s liberal soul and natural beauty now provides a salubrious yin to the island’s hard-partying yang.
-Hidden Yoga is one such centre, which holds classes in isolated outdoor locations, from clifftop Hatha sessions to paddleboard yoga in secluded coves.
+Hidden Ibiza Yoga is one such center, which holds classes in isolated outdoor locations, from clifftop Hatha sessions to paddleboard yoga in secluded coves.
 For a more conventional experience, the YogaRosa retreat offers a tranquil stay in a traditional, whitewashed villa, with daily guided practice and meditation sessions.

 Away from the mat: A trip to Ibiza wouldn’t be complete without some dedicated beach time, and the island’s rugged topography offers a wealth of coastal hiking to pair with a refreshing dip in the Med.
-For the ultimate way to unwind, head to Benirrás Beach of a Sunday evening, where local bongo drummers get together to play in the sunset.
+For the ultimate way to unwind, head to Benirrás Beach on a Sunday evening, where local bongo drummers get together to play in the sunset.